 - All members of staff are required to work within our clear guidelines on safer working practice as outlined in the code of conduct. - Staff will be made aware of the school behaviour management and physical intervention policies, and any physical interventions/use of reasonable force must be in line with agreed policy and procedures and national guidance. - All staff will be made aware of the professional risks associated with the use of social media and electronic communication (such as email, mobile phones, texting, social networking).
-Staff will adhere to relevant school policies including staff code of conduct and Acceptable Use/online safety guidance.
+Staff will adhere to relevant school policies.